cs3org/reva/changelog/unreleased/localfs-virtual-namespace.md

-Bugfix: Fix localhome space ID encoding with virtual namespace support
+Bugfix: Fix localhome space path handling with mount_path stripping

-Added optional VirtualHomeTemplate config to localfs driver, allowing localhome to expose paths in a virtual namespace (e.g., /home/<user>/) while maintaining the existing filesystem layout.
-This fixes PathToSpaceID() incorrectly encoding each file as its own space instead of extracting the correct space root.
+Added optional VirtualHomeTemplate config to localfs driver, allowing localhome to correctly handle paths when the gateway strips a mount_path prefix.
+This enables localhome to expose user homes at /home/<user> (via gateway mount_path="/home") while storing files in a flat per-user layout on disk.

-The implementation handles parent paths (/home) by mapping them to the authenticated user's root, enabling spaces registry to stat shared namespace roots correctly.
+The driver strips the virtual namespace prefix from incoming paths (e.g., /<user>/file becomes /file) before prepending the user_layout, and returns storage-relative paths (e.g., /file) instead of adding the virtual prefix back in unwrap().

 The localhome wrapper now passes VirtualHomeTemplate through to localfs.
+Parent path handling (e.g., /home when virtual home is /home/einstein) maps to the authenticated user's root for shared namespace stats.

-When VirtualHomeTemplate is empty (default), the original behavior is preserved, ensuring backward compatibility with EOS and existing deployments.
+When VirtualHomeTemplate is empty (default), behavior is unchanged, ensuring backward compatibility with EOS and existing deployments.

 https://github.com/cs3org/reva/pull/5404